Bryan-Nsoh/agent-talk-2/experiments/README.md

 **Last updated:** 2025-10-30

+This document is the complete reference for running experiments, managing long-running jobs, and tracking results.

 ## Curated Maze Presets

 We now standardise all navigation experiments on six hand-picked mazes generated with the new runtime maze generator.
 They live under `experiments/presets/batch/` as PNG previews and are reproduced deterministically at run time from their seeds.